 Sums of independent random variables had played an important role in Laplace's probabilistic work from the very beginning.3 In this context, the problem of calculating the probability distribution of the sum of angles of inclination, which were assumed to be determined randomly, as well as the related problem of calculating the probabilities of the deviations between the arithmetic mean of data which were afflicted by observational errors and the underlying "true value," became especially important.
 In one of his first published papers, Laplace [1776] had already set out to determine the probability that the sum of the angles of inclination of comet orbits (or the arithmetic mean of these angles respectively) is within given limits.
 He assumed that all angles, which had to be measured against the ecliptic, were distributed randomly according to a uniform distribution between 0° and 90° (and also tacitly presupposed that all angles were stochastically independent).
 Laplace succeeded in calculating these probabilities for an arbitrary number of comets via induction (with a minor mistake which was subsequently corrected in [Laplace 1781]).
-In this 1781 paper, Laplace even introduced a general-however very intricate-method, based on convolutions of density functions, in order to exactly determine the probability that a sum of independent random variables ("quantités variables," as Laplace put it) was within given limits.
-In the most simple case, each of the n variables had the same rectangular distribution between 0 and h.
-For the probability P that the sum of those variables was between a and b with 0 < a < b < nh, Laplace obtained (in modern notation)
+In this 1781 paper, Laplace even introduced a general-however very intricate-method, based on convolutions of density functions, in order to exactly determine the probability that a sum of independent random variables ("quantités variables," as Laplace put it) was within given limits.4 In the most simple case, each of the n variables had the same rectangular distribution between 0 and h.
+For the probability P that the sum of those variables was between a and b with $0 \le a < b \le nh$, Laplace obtained (in modern notation)

-$$P = \frac{1}{h^n n!} \left( \sum{i=0}^{N} \binom{n}{i} (-1)^i (b - ih)^n - \sum{i=0}^{M} \binom{n}{i} (-1)^i (a - ih)^n \right), \tag{2.1}$$ where $N = \min(n, \lceil \frac{b}{h} \rceil)$ and $M = \min(n, \lceil \frac{a}{h} \rceil)$ .
+$$P = \frac{1}{h^n n!} \left(\sum{i=0}^{N} \binom{n}{i} (-1)^i (b - ih)^n - \sum{i=0}^{M} \binom{n}{i} (-1)^i (a - ih)^n \right), \tag{2.1}$$ where $N=\min(n, \lfloor \frac{b}{h} \rfloor)$ and $M=\min(n, \lfloor \frac{a}{h} \rfloor)$.
 Formulae of this kind were too complicated for a direct numerical evaluation if the number of random variables exceeded a relatively small value.
-The arithmetic mean of the actual observed angles of inclination of the then known 63 comets was $46^{\circ}16'$ .
+The arithmetic mean of the actual observed angles of inclination of the then known 63 comets was $46^{\circ}16'$.
 Through the use of (2.1) alone, Laplace was unable to address the hypothesis that the comets' planes of motion resulted at "random."
 At this stage of his mathematical work, however, Laplace could not develop usable approximations.

 - i.
 Suggest a replacement (admittedly approximate) for the at-that-time-not-very-practical Laplace formula (2.1 in Fischer's book).
 Use it to judge whether the arithmetic mean of the observed inclination of the then known 63 planets (46 degrees, 16 minutes), did indeed, as Laplace interpreted it, 'deviate(d) but little' from 45 degrees. - ii.
-(Before checking) how accurate do you think your formula is?
-Then check it against formula 2.1, and against Monte Carlo simulation, in the n = 63 example. - iii.
-At the time, Laplace left it to others the calculation for n=63 because 'le calcul serait pénible'.
-What about the correctness of the actual n=12 calculation he was content to report on p.
-301?
-Again, check it against formula 2.1, and by Monte Carlo simulation.
+(Before checking) How accurate do you think your formula is?
+Then check it against formula 2.1 or against Monte Carlo simulation (whichever methods is faster/easier), in the n=63 example. - iii.
+At the time, Laplace left it to others the calculation for n=63 because 'le calcul serait pénible' (see line 3, section IX on page 301 from his Des Orbites des Comètes, reproduced on the following page).
+What about the correctness of the calculation with the 'supposed' n=12 he was content to report there?
+Again, check it against formula 2.1, or by Monte Carlo simulation.
 Also check further out in the tail.